Symmetry structure of multi-dimensional time-fractional partial differential equations: Three examples

-Observe that if $f_1(x)f_2(x)\neq0$, $P(u)$ is a constant and $G(u)$ is either linear in $u$ or a constant, which is contradict with that system (\ref{tele}) is nonlinear.
-Thus $f_1(x)f_2(x)=0$.
+Observe that if $f_1(x)f_2(x)\neq0$, $P(u)$ is a constant and $G(u)$ is either linear in $u$ or a constant, which is contradict with {nonlinear system (\ref{tele}).} Thus $f_1(x)f_2(x)=0$.
 Since $f_2(x)P(u)=f_1(x)$ and $P(u)\neq0$, thus $f_1(x)=0$ implies $f_2(x)=0$ and vice versa, i.e. $f_1(x)=f_2(x)=0$.
-Then by dividing the last equation in system (\ref{sys-tele-symdet-1}) with respect to $t$, we obtain the symmetry determining equations for the first equation in system (\ref{tele})
+Then by dividing the last equation in system (\ref{sys-tele-symdet-1}) with respect to $t$ and reconsidering (\ref{sys-tele-1}), we obtain the symmetry determining equations for the first equation in system (\ref{tele})